 In the information window that opens on the right side of the page, review your assigned permissions.
 If the permission set shows Owner or permissions show Full access, you have sufficient credentials.
 Otherwise, review the following list of permissions for which Square Bridge asks your authorization.

-After you are approved for a Square integration, the onboarding process takes place in the following phases:
+After you're approved for a Square integration, the onboarding process takes place in the following phases:

-When onboarding is complete, you have created a fully functioning sandbox integration for testing and evaluation.
+When onboarding is complete, you've created a fully functioning sandbox integration for testing and evaluation.

 To start a new integration, run Square Bridge and answer the prompt to sign in using a Google or Microsoft email address.

 Sign up with a Google or Microsoft account.
-If you want to use a Google account and do not have one, see Create a Google Account.
+If you want to use a Google account and don't have one, see Create a Google Account.

 On successful authentication, you are prompted to agree to the Square terms of service.
 Accept the terms of service and choose Submit to continue.

-For security reasons, following 30 minutes of inactivity, you are automatically signed out of Square Bridge.
+For security reasons, following 30 minutes of inactivity, you're automatically signed out of Square Bridge.

 There are several ERP-specific onboarding topics that have additional onboarding steps that you must complete.
 After you complete an integration configuration, read Sync monitoring to learn about monitoring the health of your integration.